Looking for a job in Whatcom County? What would you say to a quick-start career with practically guaranteed full-time work?

 Not only is there a great need for nursing assistants, but the process of becoming a NAC is fast and easy.
 Christian Health Care Center offers free classes for anyone who wants to start a career in healthcare and work at CHCC.

-The four-week training program teaches students about the roles and responsibilities of nursing assistants, residents’ rights, patient care techniques, infection control, observation and reporting skills, addressing mental health challenges, using modern technology to record medical records and much more.
+The seven-week training program teaches students about the roles and responsibilities of nursing assistants, residents’ rights, patient care techniques, infection control, observation and reporting skills, addressing mental health challenges, using modern technology to record medical records and much more.

 Quite a few people work as NACs while they’re going to school to become a registered nurse, a licensed practical nurse or while they’re earning a degree for another position in the healthcare field.
 CHCC has seen a number of people work as NACs while they attend educational programs at Bellingham Technical College, Whatcom Community College or Western Washington University.